 |What are LETS?

-time and skills with each other using a local currency (Norfolk LETS
+and skills with each other using a local currency (Norfolk LETS uses "lokes"

 How do LETS work?

-they wish to offer and their current requirements for goods and
+wish to offer and their current requirements for goods and services, which

 Members contact each other directly, arrange a trade

-amongst themselves and agree a price in LETS credits known as Eals
+amongst themselves and agree a price in LETS credits which are transferred

-social events take place, often hosted by individual members, where
+events take place, often hosted by individual members, where people can

-people can get to know each other and discover new opportunities
+get to know each other and discover new opportunities for trading.

 The system is managed by an elected committee.